What Can I Use My HSA For?

 Experimental drugs, if they are obtained legally, can be purchased using funds from your HSA.
 Marijuana, on the other hand, is illegal under federal law.
 Even if it is legal in your state and you are using it to treat a specific medical condition under the supervision of a doctor, it does not qualify as a medical expense for the purposes of your health savings account.

-There are a number of surprising items that you can buy with your HSA card.
-If you use contact lenses for a medical reason (not just because it’s Halloween, or you want to change your eye color), you can buy related supplies like saline solution with your HSA card.
-Bandages are considered a qualified medical expense for your HSA, but over-the-counter medications that don’t require a prescription, including aspirin, OTC allergy medications, and vitamins do not qualify.
-These drugs and supplements may be beneficial to your overall health, but they are not deemed medically necessary.
+Glasses are considered a qualifying expense, so yes you can use your HSA funds for these.
+If you use contact lenses for a medical reason (not just because it’s Halloween, or you want to change your eye color), you can buy related supplies like saline solution or contact cleaner with your HSA card.